albertdudek7/Employee_Database_Query_with_SQL/README.md

 # sql-challenge

+Had a brief tutor session with Peter Osipchuk and he helped me to make sure I was adding the tables in the right order (I had some errors specifically with the departments table earlier).
+He also hinted to make sure I add the appropriate Primary Keys and Foreign Keys for the tables.

+From Slack conversation with Instructor Shaun McPeck and Aaron Schneberger, Aaron Otto, was given a hint that each table needs to have its own primary key. (under a question posted by Kendal Bergman).

+Additionally insight on how to map the ERD was given from Aaron Otto and Aaron Schneberger.. referencehd the specific type of relationships used in their diagrams.

 Background
 It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
 Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.